 The first book defining the cleanliness of the surface was provided by the Standards Institute of Sweden.
-It of cleanliness of steel described four pieces of steel as they were progressively and became known in the business as "The Swedish Standard".
+It described four pieces of steel as they were progressively cleaned and became known in the business as "The Swedish Standard".
 Today, it is officially ISO 8501-1.
 Two original photographs showing abrasive blast cleaning were then supplemented by a third, showing a more practical, commercial level of cleanliness in between them.
-This was the famous $Sa2\frac{1}{2}$ (not 2.5 as often written).
+This was the famous Sa21/2 (not 2.5 as often written).
 Elcometer continue to reject requests for an email, fax or photocopy of it because the point of having a carefully printed picture in a book is to protect the standard from progressive corruption.